boriskaus/test_PETSc_jll/README.md

 That is weird.
 We are using the same version of BB (0.5.6), so its not that.

-Luckily the logfiles of the original build are saved [here](https://github.com/JuliaBinaryWrappers/PETSc_jll.jl/releases/download/PETSc-v3.18.6%2B1/PETSc-logs.v3.18.6.aarch64-apple-darwin-libgfortran5-mpi+mpich.tar.gz).

-This shows that the original compilation used these compilers:
+Luckily the logfiles of the original build are saved [here](https://github.com/JuliaBinaryWrappers/PETSc_jll.jl/releases/download/PETSc-v3.18.6%2B1/PETSc-logs.v3.18.6.aarch64-apple-darwin-libgfortran5-mpi+mpich.tar.gz), which shows that the original compilation used these compilers:
 ```
 clang version 13.0.1 (/home/mose/.julia/dev/BinaryBuilderBase/deps/downloads/clones/llvm-project.git-1df819a03ecf6890e3787b27bfd4f160aeeeeacd50a98d003be8b0893f11a9be 75e33f71c2dae584b13a7d1186ae0a038ba98838)
 Target: arm64-apple-darwin20
 Thread model: posix
 ```
-The current version is:
+Whereas we now use
 ```
 sandbox:${WORKSPACE}/srcdir/petsc-3.18.6 # cc --version
 clang version 16.0.6 (/home/gbaraldi/.julia/dev/BinaryBuilderBase/deps/downloads/clones/llvm-project.git-1df819a03ecf6890e3787b27bfd4f160aeeeeacd50a98d003be8b0893f11a9be 7cbf1a2591520c2491aa35339f227775f4d3adf6)